NAME, HEAD OFFICE, OBJECTIVES, DURATION

-6) The duration of the Association will be until 31 December 2050.
+3. the duration of the Association will be until the 31st of December 2050.

-The founding members of the Association are recognised to be fully of a will to operate for the integral promotion of man in all parts of the world, contributing to the implementation of principles in accordance with, and giving priority to, the fundamental rights established in the Universal Declaration of Human Rights.
+The associates, firstly the founding members of the Association, are recognised to be fully of a will to operate for the integral promotion of man in all parts of the world, contributing to the implementation of principles in accordance with, and giving priority to, the fundamental rights established in the Universal Declaration of Human Rights.

 The spirit with which the founding members identify the characteristics of the Association, intends to be a model of cooperation, bringing with it a new approach both by way of its evolution and the use of its instruments.
 This can be described as follows: